addisonwurtz/soundseer/README.md

 ### Shader:
 The shader demo takes a mp3 file as an arguement.

 Unfortunately, this is as far as I got with my shader.
-It makes a glowing orb that pulses with the detected beat of a song.
+It makes a glowing orb that pulses and changes color with the detected beat of a song.
 I am very excited to do more with shaders in the future, and I wish I would have known about them at the start of the term!
 ```
 python shader.py Songs\MassiveAttack-Teardrop.mp3
 ```